 The Mercado Gastronómico San Juan, which opened this summer at S’Escorxador, brought a popular European eating-out market food concept to Mallorca – and it’s booming.
 When the 5-star Sant Francesc Hotel Singular opened in spring 2015, it revealed the excellent Quadrat restaurant – with well-priced creative cuisine.

-Innovative chef Adrian Quetglas opened his eponymous restaurant on returning to the island after a decade in Russia; after making his mark on Moscow’s culinary scene, he’s doing the same here.
+Innovative chef Adrian Quetglas opened his eponymous restaurant on returning to the island after a decade in Russia; after making his mark on Moscow’s culinary scene, he’s doing the same here, with his one-Michelin-star Palma restaurant.

 Nuru – in Santa Catalina – offers exciting contemporary fusion cuisine that consistently delights.
 Highly respected Mallorcan chef Tomeu Caldentey – whose Bou restaurant in the Llevant won its first Michelin star in 2004 – opened Taronja Negre Mar in the Club de Mar, with a new food-sharing concept (and spectacular nautical views).